-Core Web Vitals, according to Google, are “a set of real-world user-centered metrics that quantify key aspects of the user experience”.
-Essentially, metrics that check page user experience better when it comes to loading time, how easy or sweet it is to interact on your page, and how stable your content is as it loads.
+Core Web Vitals, according to Google, are “a set of real-world user-centred metrics that quantify key aspects of the user experience”.
+Essentially, metrics that check page user experience when it comes to loading time, how easy or sweet it is to interact on your page, and how stable your content is as it loads.

 Google, at that time, provided an example of what unstable content could be, which is this: